pingcap/docs-cn/v3.0/tidb-in-kubernetes/get-started/deploy-tidb-from-kubernetes-kind.md

 ## Step 2: Deploy TiDB Operator in the Kubernetes cluster

+1. Install Helm and add the official PingCAP chart repository to it.
+Refer to the steps in [Use Helm](/v3.0/tidb-in-kubernetes/reference/tools/in-kubernetes.md#use-helm).

-Refer to the steps in [Deploy TiDB Operator](/v3.0/tidb-in-kubernetes/deploy/tidb-operator.md#install-tidb-operator).
+2. Deploy TiDB Operator.
+Refer to the steps in [Deploy TiDB Operator](/v3.0/tidb-in-kubernetes/deploy/tidb-operator.md#install-tidb-operator)

 ## Step 3: Deploy a TiDB cluster in the Kubernetes cluster